victorp24/rapidserve/backend/API.md

       "email": "testing@testing.com",
       "restaurant_id": "30483",
       "table_id": "34893",
-      "role": 0 (0 if customer, 1 if waiter)
+      "role": 0
     }
     ```
+    NOTE: role is 0 if customer, 1 if waiter
     If user does not exists:
     ```json
     {
     }
     ```

 **Get User Object**
 ----